Evil Mermaid in History

 Mermaid - Sailor's Obsession on the Ocean

-The mermaid enjoyed watching the sailors be mesmerized and then drowned.
-The bones of the sailors were later used by the mermaid as musical instruments.
+The mermaid relished witnessing the sailors become enthralled and ultimately perish.
+The mermaid later used the sailors' bones as musical instruments.

-After the fishermen's ships and sailors enter their waters, the mermaids will show their cruelty by attacking the sailors to death or causing large waves that cause the boats to be damaged. overturned, sunk into the sea.
+Once the sailors and fishermen's ships enter their waters, the mermaids will show their viciousness by either killing the sailors or creating huge waves that destroy the boats. capsized, submerged in the ocean.

 Check: Facts About 300-Year-Old Mummified Mermaid in Japan Temple